MahmoudRabea13/Z-Transform-Web-app/README.md

 ### 2. Import&Export Filters:
-Export any filter in csv format and apply concepts of Z-transform.
+Export any filter in CSV format and apply concepts of Z-transform.
 ![Preview Gif](/snaps/import.gif)

 also you can Export the any filter you constuct in the app.